 Click on the Copy to Clipboard button to copy the script to your clipboard.

-Take Remote Desktop Connection to AWS Windows Instance launched in Step 1 of this section.
+Use the Remote Desktop Connection to AWS Windows Instance launched in Step 1 of this section.

 Start Windows PowerShell ISE (in administrator mode) on a remotely-connected AWS Windows Instance.